thePatonSystem/thePatonSystem.github.io/README.md

 • it remains within governing constraints
 • it does not exceed structural limits

+If any of these conditions fail, structural continuation terminates.

 ---

-# Who This Is For
+# Who This Framework Is For

-This framework is intended for readers working in:
+The Paton System is intended for readers working in:

-• philosophy of science
+• Philosophy of Science
-• systems theory
+• Systems Theory
-• mathematics
+• Mathematics
-• physics
+• Physics
-• computational systems
+• Computational Systems
-• complex systems research
+• Complex Systems Research

-The Paton System provides a domain-neutral admissibility structure applicable across these fields.
+The framework provides a **domain-neutral admissibility structure** applicable across these fields.

 ---

 # Relationship to Existing Theories

-The Paton System does not replace domain theories.
+The Paton System **does not replace domain theories.**

 Instead it evaluates whether the structural conditions required for a model to operate are satisfied before domain equations are applied.

-If admissibility holds, existing scientific theories proceed unchanged.
+If admissibility holds → existing scientific theories proceed unchanged.
-If admissibility fails, continuation is structurally disallowed.
+If admissibility fails → continuation is structurally disallowed.

-The framework therefore operates as a pre-theoretical structural filter rather than a competing physical or mathematical theory.
+The framework therefore operates as a **pre-theoretical structural filter**, not a competing scientific theory.

 ---